 In the example below, initiatives are grouped by status and labeled with an associated goal and the number of features within the initiative.
 For instance, the on-track initiative to "Enhance the partner portal" connects to the goal of building the largest partner ecosystem and includes 13 features.

-A sample of strategic initiatives in Aha!
-Roadmaps
+A view displaying strategic initiatives organized by status in Aha!
+Roadmaps.

 Visualize product initiatives on a roadmap